hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-SoAd.md

 Within `SoAd_RxIndication`, a socket connection transitions from the `RECONNECT` state, to the `ONLINE` state, if,
 * For UDP,
-	* Configured remote address matches that of the received datagram.
+	* Wildcard-containing remote address matches that of the received datagram.
 * For TCP,
 	* If `SoAdSocketTcpInitiate` is set to false,
-		* TCP connection listened for and established, and configured remote address matches that of the peer.
+		* TCP connection listened for and established, and remote address matches that of the peer.

-*Note:* For UDP, if `SoAdSocketUdpListenOnly` is set to true, socket connection transitions from the `RECONNECT` to `CONNECT` state automatically.
+*Note:* For UDP, if `SoAdSocketUdpListenOnly` is set to true, or the remote address does not contain wildcard(s), the socket connection transitions from the `RECONNECT` to `CONNECT` state automatically.

 *Note:* For TCP, if `SoAdSocketTcpInitiate` is set to true, TCP connection is initiated within the `SoAd_MainFunction`.
 Upon success, socket connection transitions to `CONNECT` state.